Sam’s Story: From Brain Cancer to Marathon Runner

 Sam began experiencing focal seizures when he was 16 years old, without knowing why.
 Things like deja vu and difficulties in recalling words became a daily disruption, leaving Sam with so much uncertainty.

-At this time, Sam also began to run — where he found peace, solitude, and hope in the repetition of his strides.
+After spending six years searching for an answer to no avail, Sam began to run — where he found peace, solitude, and hope in the repetition of his strides.

-Then, at 22 years old, Sam had a massive seizure and was diagnosed with brain cancer.
-After nearly six years of misdiagnoses and ill-suited treatments, he was thankful to finally have found clarity at Memorial Sloan Kettering.
+Shortly after, at 22 years old, Sam had a massive seizure and was diagnosed with brain cancer.
+After years of misdiagnoses and ill-suited treatments, he was thankful to finally have found clarity at Memorial Sloan Kettering.

 Forging a New Path